waldzellai/mcp-ui/docs/src/guide/client/html-resource.md

 ## Security Notes

-- **`sandbox` attribute**: Restricts what the iframe can do. `allow-scripts` is required for JS execution.
-In the external URL content type, `allow-same-origin` is needed for external apps.
-Other than these inclusions, all other capabilities are restricted (e.g., no parent access, top-level navigations, modals, forms, etc.)
+- **`sandbox` attribute**: Restricts what the iframe can do.
+Default permissions are:
+  - External URLs: `allow-scripts allow-same-origin` (needed for external apps)
+  - Raw HTML: `allow-scripts` (for JavaScript execution)

+  Additional permissions can be granted via the `sandboxPermissions` prop (e.g., `allow-forms`, `allow-modals`).
+Be cautious when adding permissions as they reduce security isolation.

 - **`postMessage` origin**: When sending messages from the iframe, always specify the target origin for safety.
 The component listens globally, so your iframe content should be explicit.
 - **Content Sanitization**: HTML is rendered as-is.
 If you don't fully trust the source, sanitize the HTML before passing it in, or rely on the iframe's sandboxing.